New Mexico Supreme Court rules to allow same-sex marriage

-SANTA FE, New Mexico (Reuters) - The New Mexico Supreme Court ruled on Thursday to allow same-sex marriage across the state, ending legal ambiguity that had produced a patchwork arrangement in which some counties permitted gay nuptials while others prohibited them.
+SANTA FE, New Mexico (Reuters) - The New Mexico Supreme Court unanimously ruled on Thursday to allow same-sex marriage statewide, ending a patchwork arrangement in which some counties permitted gay nuptials while others prohibited them.

-The ruling makes New Mexico the 17th U.S. state to legalize gay and lesbian marriage, and comes amid growing momentum on the issue that saw the governors of Hawaii and Illinois sign bills last month to permit same-sex weddings in their states.
+The ruling makes New Mexico the 17th U.S. state to legalize gay and lesbian marriage, and comes after the governors of Hawaii and Illinois signed bills last month to permit same-sex weddings in their states.

 “Denying same-gender couples the right to marry and thus depriving them and their families of the rights, protections and responsibilities of civil marriage violates the equality demanded by the equal protection clause of the New Mexico Constitution,” Justice Edward Chavez wrote in a 31-page opinion.

-The court, in a unanimous ruling, found no New Mexico law that expressly forbade gay and lesbian couples the right to wed, and said that barring such marriages amounted to unlawful discrimination based on sexual orientation.

-As a remedy, the court required civil marriage to be construed as “the voluntary union of two persons to the exclusion of all others,” regardless of gender.
+The ruling found that civil marriage should be “construed to mean the voluntary union of two persons to the exclusion of all others” and that “all rights, protections and responsibilities that result from marital relationship shall apply equally.”

-It added that the rights, protections and responsibilities of marriage would apply equally to all, in a decision that highlighted the shifting legal and social landscape on same-sex marriage in the United States.

-Stepping into an intensifying and often bitter national debate over same-sex matrimony, the New Mexico Supreme Court agreed in September to settle the matter for the state after some counties began issuing marriage licenses to same-sex couples, either unilaterally or after lower-court rulings.
+Stepping into an intensifying and often bitter national debate over same-sex matrimony, the New Mexico Supreme Court agreed in September to settle the matter for the state after some counties began issuing marriage licenses to gay and lesbian couples, either unilaterally or in response to lower-court rulings.

-In one ruling earlier this year, a New Mexico judge upheld the right to gay marriage in a case that applied to counties encompassing the state’s largest city, Albuquerque, and the state capital of Santa Fe.
+In a previous ruling, a New Mexico judge upheld the right to gay marriage in a case that applied to counties encompassing the state’s largest city, Albuquerque, and the state capital of Santa Fe.

 Later, judges in a number of other counties asked clerks to justify their practice of not issuing same-sex marriage licenses.
 Many clerks began issuing such licenses to same-sex couples rather than go back to court.